tedxensea/tedx-ensea/README.md

 *I created this application very quickly so I could not optimize everything.
 Many things can be improved.
-But I think I have put the necessary foundations to do so.*
+Yet, I think I have put the necessary foundations to do so.*

 @jathurchan